 where normalized loads $\K_1 = K_1/N$ and $\K_2 = K_2/N$.
 Both the large system and corresponding simulated results with $\K_1 = \K_2 = 0.25$ and different sets of $P_1$ and $P_2$ are shown in Fig.~\ref{fade}.
-The large system performance closely approximates the performance of the system with $N=32$.
+The large system performance approximates closely the performance of the system with $N=32$.
 As $N$ grows, the performance of a finite-size system will converge to that of the large system.
 In this example, reducing the transmit power of one group of users by 20 dB ($P_2$ from 10 to 0.1) decreases the required feedback to achieve 0.5 dB away from the single-user performance by $\B = 0.4$.

 Consider a reverse-link channel, in which signals from users attenuate with distance.
 The received signal power at distance $d$ away from the transmitter is given by~\cite{rappaport}

 where $P_t$ is the transmitted power, $K_p$ is the constant that depends on antenna characteristics and average channel attenuation, $d_0$ is a reference distance, and $\tau$ is the path-loss exponent.
 We assume that interfering users are placed uniformly in a circular cell with distance $d_k$ away from the base station, where $d_0 \le d_k \le d_{\max}, \forall k \ne 1$ and that interfering users are transmitting with the same power $P_t$.
 With the path-loss exponent $\tau = 2$, a probability density for received power of interfering users at the base station is given by